Nandipha Mntambo: Sculptural practice

 In her work, Mntambo focuses on the human body and the organic nature of identity, using mainly natural materials and experimenting with sculptures, videos and photography.
-One of her favorite materials to use in her pieces is the hide of the cow, often also used as a covering for human bodies – boneless sculptures – and thus oscillating between evoking the garments that can be shod at will and the bodies that once contained living, breathing, masticating beings with four stomachs.
+One of her favorite materials to use in her pieces is the hide of the cow, often also used as a covering for human bodies – boneless sculptures – and thus oscillating between evoking the garments that can be shed at will and the bodies that once contained living, breathing, masticating beings with four stomachs.
 The idea to work with cowhide first came to her in a dream, and her interest later blossomed as she wanted to study the hide to learn more about its chemical processes.
 Because of that, she worked with a taxidermist to better understand how to tan hides.
 Mntambo embraces this ambiguity and likes to play with the tension between the sightly and the unsightly by manipulating how her viewers negotiate the two aspects of the hide.

 While she uses her own body as the mould for these sculptures, she does not intend to make an explicit statement regarding femininity.
 Rather, Mntambo uses these hides to explore the division between animals and humans, as well as the divide between attraction and repulsion.
 This aspect of her work has influenced her perception of contemporary South African women by allowing her to think differently about body hair on women and became curious as to how viewers would interpret a completely hairy female form.
 Through her art, Mntambo challenges traditional and nontraditional gender roles and identity, disrupting the boundaries between "human and animal, femininity and masculinity, attraction and repulsion, and life and death."
 She has stated:"My intention is to explore the physical and tactile properties of hide and aspects of control that allow or prevent me from manipulating this material in the context of the female body and contemporary art.
 I have used cowhide as a means to subvert expected associations with corporeal presence, femininity, sexuality and vulnerability.
 The work I create seeks to challenge and subvert preconceptions regarding representation of the female body."

 "Themes of confrontation, protection and refuge play out particularly in relation to inner conflicts and to notions of self-love/hatred.
 The bronze, Sengifikile, uses my own features as a foundation, but takes on the guise of a bull.
 Referencing the head-and-shoulder busts of the Renaissance tradition I challenge male and female roles in society and expected associations with femininity, sexuality and vulnerability."